ArtH0226/DEVOPS/AutomaticScalingandMonitoring.md

 ## Topics:
 - Monitoring with CloudWatch
 - Alarms and Alerts
+- Elastic Load Balancing
+- Application Load Balancing
+- Network Load Balancing
+- EC2 auto scaling
--
+- AWS auto scaling

 ## Questions to Consider:
 - What kind of monitoring service is available at AWS?
 - Is it possible to be notified when problems occur with applications?
-- Can automated solutions be set
+- Can automated solutions be set in place for applications that are overloaded?
+- Can the load balancer perform decryption and authentication?
+- can we track user authentications when problems occur?
+- How complicated is it to set up automatic scaling?

 ## Monitoring with CloudWatch
 - Get alerts when things go wrong